 Article 9 declared that organizations could also be declared to be criminal, meaning that any member of that organization could be brought to trial for war crimes.1

 Most individuals who had participated in the war and mass killings would never be brought to trial.
 Instead of trying to prosecute everyone who played a part, the tribunal decided to focus on the most prominent Nazi leaders.
-But among the top Nazis, Adolf Hitler and Joseph Goebbels, the minister of propaganda, had committed suicide shortly before the Nazi surrender.
+But among the top Nazis, Adolf Hitler and Joseph Goebbels, the minister of propaganda, had died by suicide shortly before the Nazi surrender.
 Heinrich Himmler, the head of the SS who was in charge of implementing the “Final Solution,” had tried to escape, but after being discovered and captured, he too killed himself.
 In October 1945, the tribunal identified and indicted, or charged, 24 of the remaining top Nazi officials for one or more of the crimes described in Article 6 of the charter.
-One of the 24, Robert Ley, the head of the Nazi labor movement, committed suicide before the trials began.
+One of the 24, Robert Ley, the head of the Nazi labor movement, died by suicide before the trials began.
 And the tribunal ruled that Gustav Krupp, an industrialist, was too ill to stand trial.
 The remaining individuals were imprisoned in Nuremberg, the German city in which the trials were to be held, and were given the opportunity to choose their own lawyers and to prepare their defense.

 Even as the Allies were preparing the charter for the tribunal, some people argued that it was unfair to indict Nazi leaders for violating laws that had not yet existed at the time they committed the acts of which they were accused.
 This is called ex post facto (“after the fact”) justice, and it is specifically forbidden by the US Constitution and the laws of many other nations.
 The Hague conferences that had defined rules of war in 1899 and 1907 had not imposed any limitation on a nation’s right to go to war.
 Therefore, to indict an individual German leader after World War II for waging a war of aggression (Article 6a) could be seen as ex post facto.